-Vessel position reports sent using NAF include, at minimum, information required in paragraph 1 f) of CMM 16 (2023).
-It shall shall also follow the structure of NAF messages provided in Annex 2.

-The transfer of NAF data shall be sent using one of the following application layers (secured connection):
+VMS position reports sent using NAF shall follow the structure of NAF messages provided in Annex 1, and shall be transferred using one of the following application layers (secured connection):

 Hypertext Transfer Protocol Secure (HTTPS)

 File Transfer Protocol (FTP) with Transport Layer Security (TLS) (FTPS)

+Email

-VMS position reports sent using FLUX shall adhere to the specifications of the Flux P1000-1 (General Principles) and Flux P1000-7 (Vessel Position Domain).
+VMS position reports sent using FLUX shall adhere to the specifications of the Flux P1000-1 (General Principles) and Flux P1000-7 (Vessel Position Domain), as described in Annex 2.

-9. Manual Position Reporting Standard

-Manual positions sent to the SIOFA VMS pursuant to Paragraphs 13 – 17 of CMM 16 (2023) shall be sent via email to the Secretariat, which shall do the needful to record that information in the SIOFA VMS.Contracting Parties, cooperating non-Contracting Parties and participating fishing entities (CCPs) and the Secretariat shall comply with these provisions, which establish the confidentiality and security procedures in the treatment of VMS data received pursuant to CMM 16 (2023) (Vessel Monitoring System.

-The Secretariat shall inform the Meeting of the Parties of measures taken to implement these confidentiality and Security provisions.
+8. Data Confidentiality and Security Provisions

-The CCPs and the Secretariat shall only use data for the purposes specified in CMM 16 (2023)
+The CCPs and the Secretariat shall only use VMS data for the purposes specified in CMM 16 (2023).

-The Secretariat shall maintain a database of ALCs details attributed to vessels entered onto the SIOFA RAV.
-ALC details contained in the database shall be treated as confidential information and shall not be public domain data.
+The Secretariat shall maintain a database of the ALC details attributed to all vessels entered onto the SIOFA RAV.
+ALC details shall be treated as confidential information and shall not be public domain data.

-The Secretariat shall only provide VMS data to the contact point designated pursuant to Paragraph 11 of CMM 16 (2023).
+The Secretariat shall only provide VMS position reports to the contact point designated pursuant to Paragraph 11 of CMM 16 (2023).

-[Criteria for data release, as guided by WG]

-CCPs shall destroy data received VMS data, including ALC details, received for purposes other than those specified in paragraph 24 of CMM 16 (2023) and confirm their deletion to the Secretariat in writing without delay once the data has served its intended purpose.
+CCPs shall immediately delete VMS position reports received for the purposes set out in paragraph 28 of CMM 16 (2023) once the VMS position reports have served their intended purpose, and confirm their deletion to the Secretariat in writing without delay.

-CCPs and the Secretariat shall take appropriate measures to protect VMS data against accidental or unlawful destruction, loss alteration, unauthorised disclosure or access, and against all inappropriate form of processing.
+CCPs and the Secretariat shall take appropriate measures to protect VMS data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access, and against all inappropriate form of processing.

 The following security measures shall be mandatory for the SIOFA VMS:

-System Access Control: the system has to withstand break-in attempts from unauthorised persons
+System Access Control: The Secretariat shall ensure that the system can withstand break-in attempts from unauthorised persons.

-Authenticity and data access control: the system has to be able to limit access of unauthorised parties to only the data necessary for their task via a flexible user identification and password mechanism
+Authenticity and data access control: The Secretariat shall ensure that the system is able to limit access of users only to the data necessary for their task via a flexible user identification and password mechanism.

-VMS data must be securely communicated: communication between CCPs, Service Provider, and the Secretariat shall use secure protocols in accordance with the VMS Specifications, Standards and Procedures (SSPs).
+Communication Security: VMS position reports shall be securely communicated.

-Data Security: All VMS data received by the Secretariat shall be securely stored for a predetermined time and shall not be tampered with
+Data Security: All VMS data received by the Secretariat shall be securely stored for a predetermined time and shall not be tampered with.

-Security Procedures: The Secretariat shall implement the Information System Security Policy to ensure proper access to the system (hardware and software), system administration and maintenance, backup and general usage of the system.
+Security Procedures: The Secretariat shall implement an Information System Security Policy adopted by the Meeting of the Parties to ensure proper access to the system (hardware and software), system administration and maintenance, backup and general usage of the system.

+The system shall have the following mandatory access control features:

+Stringent password and authentication system, attributed to each designated user.
+The user shall only have access to functions and data that they are designated to have access to;

+All access to physical computer systems shall be controlled by the Secretariat;

+The system shall automatically record all events for analysis and detection of potential security breaches;

+Time-based access control: Access to the system can be specified in terms of times-of-day and days of the week that each user is allowed to log into the system;

+Terminal access control: the system shall specify for each workstation which user(s) are allowed to access it.

+Communication between CCPs, the SIOFA VMS Service Provider, and the Secretariat shall use secure internet protocols.
+The exchange of VMS position report may also require the use of digital certificates that correctly identify and validate the party submitting VMS position reports.

-The Secretariat shall periodically review access and logs of the VMS software, ensure the proper maintenance of the system security, and restrict access to the system as deemed necessary.
+The Secretariat shall periodically review access to and the logs of the VMS software and ensure the proper maintenance of system security.

-Annex 2: Description of the North Atlantic Format (NAF)
+Annex 1: Description of the North Atlantic Format (NAF)